 Geokon (App.
-1\pages 94)
+1\pages 98)

 The measured pressure range is from 1.4 to 8.5 MPa.
 The highest pressure is indicated from the peripheral sensors in the bottom block (C1).
 Four sensors in block R5 and block R10 yielded a high increase in total pressure when the drainage of the tunnel was closed.
 Most of the sensors yielded a drop in pressure when the heaters where switched off and the drainage of the tunnel was opened again and an increase in pressure when the heaters where switched on again.
-One sensor placed at the top of block C3 was measuring a pressure of about 1.4 MPa at the end of this measuring period.